WebsiteBaker-modules/anynews/README.md

 If you can't find the code above in the index.php of your template, simply at the last code block to the end of your &lt;head&gt;&lt;/head&gt; section.

 ## Usage
-As Anynews is designed to fetch news items from the WebsiteBaker news module, you need to add some news entries with the news module **before** you can use Anynews.
-If no news are available, Anynews just outputs the message "No news available yet".
+As `cwsoft-anynews` is designed to fetch news items from the WebsiteBaker news module, you need to add some news entries with the news module **before** you can use cwsoft-anynews.
+If no news are available, the message "No news available yet" is shown.
 Follow the steps below to add some news entries with the WebsiteBaker news module.

 1. log into your WebsiteBaker backend and go to the `Pages` section
 2. create a new page or section of type `News` (set visibility to None)